MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 To quit the program, type `quit()` at the command line with no arguments.

-## Enable server to host analytic web services and accept remote connections
+## Enable web service deployment and remote connections

 To benefit from [hosting your Python and R script as a web service](../operationalize/concept-what-are-web-services.md) or [remote R code execution](../r/how-to-execute-code-remotely.md), [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).
 Remote execution makes the server accessible to client workstations running [R Client](../r-client/install-on-linux.md) on your network.